Medical Negligence Leading To Death Compensation Claims

 Death By Medical Negligence Payouts For The UK

-Death with add on claimsThis aims to compensate for the deceased’s pain and suffering as well as any losses affecting dependents such as lost earnings.Up to £550,000 and over
+Death with add on claimsThis aims to compensate for the deceased’s pain and suffering plus losses which affect dependents such as lost earnings.Up to £550,000 and over

 • Funeral costs